What is a Bachelor of Arts in Human Resources Management?

 • The course overviews how, why, and when to integrate the behavioral sciences with human resources management principles to increase individual and organizational effectiveness.
 Students will also be introduced to many types of interpersonal, intra-group, inter-group, and organizational interventions that are used to effect comprehensive and lasting changes.
 Prerequisite: BUS 201,MGT 330 or HCA 459.

-• The course provides students with both the common and complex issues related to human behavior in the workplace as it relates to employee relations, and an examination of relationships among unions, workers, management, laws and government regulation.
+• The course examines both common and complex issues related to human behavior in the workplace as they pertain to employee relations and relationships among unions, workers, management, laws, and government regulation.
 Prerequisite: BUS 303.

 • This course provides essential managerial-level comprehension of training theory and its practical applications in the business and management environment.
 Students learn the functions and duties of training: trainer/developer, the identification and assessment of training needs, program design and development, selection of delivery methods and means of instruction, the implementation of training programs, and evaluation.
 Prerequisite: BUS 303.